-Candente Copper is a Vancouver, Canada based mineral exploration company engaged in the acquisition, exploration and development of mineral right interests.
-The Company is currently focused on the exploration and development of its Cañariaco Norte porphyry copper project (the "Cañariaco Norte Project"), the Cañariaco Sur deposit, the Quebrada Verde prospect, and the Jehuamarca prospect (collectively, the "Cañariaco Copper Project") located in Northern Peru.
-The Company also holds a portfolio of other early stage base metal properties located in Peru.
+Candente Copper is a Vancouver, Canada based mineral exploration company engaged in the acquisition, exploration and development of mineral rights interests.
+The Company is currently focused on the exploration and development of its Cañariaco Norte porphyry copper project (the "Cañariaco Norte Project"), the Cañariaco Sur deposit, and the Quebrada Verde prospect (collectively, the "Cañariaco Copper Project") located in Northern Peru.
+The Company also holds other early stage base metal properties located in Peru.